Welding Electrode Manufacturing

 Specification of the Powder

-3-3) Binder: The main task of the binder is to paste the required powder coating on the wire surface of the Welding Electrode.
-This group of materials is mainly from sodium and potassium silicate compounds.
-The specification sheet of the raw materials contains precise properties including chemical analysis, density, viscosity, molar ratio, and Baume are shown in the figure.
+3-3) Binder: The main task of the binder is to adhere the required powder coating to the wire surface of the welding electrode.
+This group of materials primarily consists of sodium and potassium silicate compounds.
+The specification sheet for these raw materials includes precise properties such as chemical analysis, density, viscosity, molar ratio, and Baume, as shown in the figure.

-Depending on your situation, this raw material will reach you in three forms: liquid, Lump and powder.
-In the liquid state, the adhesive is ready for use in the production process, but in the lump and powder state it needs to be processed before use.
+Depending on the situation, this raw material is supplied in three forms: liquid, lump, and powder.
+In its liquid state, the adhesive is ready for use in the production process, whereas in the lump and powder states, it requires processing before use.

 Types of Binder for Production of Covered Electrodes